pragathiGopal25/SunSaver/MODELING.md

 4. The app makes an API call to GeoNorge to retrieve address suggestions.
 5. User selects something from the suggestions.
 6. The app zooms in on the address.
-7. The app makes an API call to the Norwegian Mapping Authority to get the cadastreId.
+7. The app makes an API call to the Kartverket to get the cadastreId.
 8. The app makes an API call to Fjordkraft to retrieve roof sections.
 9. The app marks roof sections on the screen.
 10. User selects a roof section.
-11. The app saves the roof area as a map.
+11. The app saves the roof area as a card.
 It calculates the installation price and shows it to the user.
 12. User presses save.
 13. The app asks to enter the name of the solar array and their power consumption.
 14. User enters the name